 - Spraying urine out of the blue

 Cats normally pee by squatting in the litter box.
 But when you see them back up to a vertical surface and their tails are erect while doing so, they are marking or spraying their territory.
 This usually happens when they are agitated as well.
+Stopping male cats from spraying could be a tedious task.

 - Urinates outside the litter box